Bad credit boat loans for Australian borrowers

 Lots of people run into problems with credit.
 Life doesn’t always go to plan, and when that happens, your finances are usually one of the first things to suffer – but a run of bad luck or bad planning doesn’t mean you’re dead in the water.
 Bad credit boat loans are a convenient way to access a boat and rebuild your credit reputation while you repay.

-Comparing loan products is the fastest way to find the best bad credit boat loan deal – and that’s where Savvy excels.
-We help thousands of borrowers find their ideal loan provider by looking at where they’re now and not concentrating on their credit history.
-We deal with a range of leisure finance lenders to bring you more choices and lower rates.
+Applying online is the fastest way to find the best bad credit boat loan deal – and that’s where Savvy excels.
+We help thousands of borrowers find their ideal loan provider by looking at where they’re at now and not concentrating on their credit history.
+We deal with a range of leisure finance lenders to help you find the loan you're looking for.

 - Lenders will request a form of ID, such as your driving licence or passport

 - 2 recent payslips or tax returns if you’re self employed

 - You’ll need to supply a Centrelink Income Statement if you’re applying for a pensioner boat loan

 - The loan provider will need to see your last ninety days’ worth of bank statements and payslips if you’re employed

 Who can a bad credit boat loan help?

 Many Australian borrowers experience issues connected with credit at some stage in their life, and it can narrow down your finance options, but it’s by no means the end of the world.
 Specialist financiers offer a range of products that can help you buy the things you need or want, and they’ll consider applicants with a broad selection of past credit problems: